dolanmiu/Automated-Fish-Tank-Server/README.md

-# Automated-Fish-Task-Server
+# Automated-Fish-Tank-Server

-A node + raspberry pi project to automate pumping water from the tank and eventually feeding the fish
+> A node + raspberry pi project to automate pumping water from the tank and eventually feeding the fish